 Three small incisions will be made in your abdomen.
 A

 (small tool with a camera on the end) will be passed through an incision.
 Gas will be blown into your abdomen to make it easier for the doctor to see.
 Other tools will be inserted into the incisions.
 The camera will send images of your insides to a video screen.
-The doctor will use these images to find and remove the appendix.
+These images will be used to find and remove the appendix.

 The appendix will be detached from surrounding tissue.
-The doctor will stop any bleeding from blood vessels.
+Any bleeding from the blood vessels will be stopped.
 The appendix will then be tied off and cut out.
 The incisions will be closed with stitches or staples.

 The removed tissue is examined by a pathologist.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 You may go home on the same day, if the surgery was routine.
 If infection, rupture, or other complications happen, then the stay will be longer.